 Fresno Unified has developed multiple extracurricular programs that give students ranging from Elementary grade levels up to High School an opportunity to learn the skills that will be essential for the workforce of tomorrow.
 Students can learn coding/programming, robotics, circuitry, eSports gaming, and other soft skills like team collaboration, communication, critical thinking, and creativity.

 Please contact your school to check if these programs are available at your school site.

 FUSD STEAM Programs Offered:

-ChicazCodificadoraz – This is an after-school STEAM club for girls that want to learn about STEAM in Spanish.
-It focuses on not only providing a safe place for the girls to learn about tech and coding, but also on building their self-esteem, confidence, communication, and collaboration skills in Spanish.
-In ChicazCodificadoras focuses on developing their computer literacy and vocabulary in the Spanish language.
+ChicazCodificadoraz – This is an after-school club for girls that want to learn about STEAM in Spanish.
+It focuses on providing a safe place for the girls to learn about tech and coding, as well as building their self-esteem, confidence, communication, and collaboration skills.
+ChicazCodificadoraz also focuses on developing their computer literacy and vocabulary in the Spanish language.
 This program opportunity is open to all girls from K-12th grade.
-Visit codergirlz.org for more information.
+Visit codergirlz.org or email email@example.com for more information.

 FUeL – Goal 2 has teamed up with Fresno Unified’s Technology Department to develop an eSports league to bring focus to a new lucrative and developing industry.
-An eSports league will help foster curiosity with technology, STEM, and provide a direct career path.
-This program opportunity is available for High Schools students from 9-12th grade.
+An eSports league will help foster curiosity about technology, and STEM, and provide a direct career path.
+This program opportunity is available for Secondary Schools students from 7-12th grade.
 Visit fuel.fresnounified.org for more information.